 The school offers an extensive co-curricular programme that seeks to foster and develop a wide range of interests and hobbies, including a vibrant outdoor education programme.
-Academic results are consistently strong.
-In 2017, Berkhamsted Girls GCSE results were the best ever, with 54% A* grades and over 80% A*/A. Ten girls earned a full house of 10 A*s.
+Academic results are consistently strong. in 2019, Berkhamsted GCSE results were the best ever, with 62% grade 7-9 (A*/A) with just over 20% achieving the new ‘9’ grade.

 Pupils across the School enjoy the benefits of being part of a small, supportive community based in an environment appropriate to their specific educational needs, yet with access to the state-of-the-art facilities of a large school; a 550-seat theatre, a six-lane 25m swimming pool and sports centre, a new high ropes course and one of the best art departments in the country.

 Located in the historic market town of Berkhamsted, the School is a 30 minute train journey from Euston Station, and a short drive from Junction 20 of the M25.
 Full and weekly boarding, as well as term time and holiday wraparound care for younger pupils are also on offer to support working parents.

 Throughout their time at Berkhamsted School, our most able pupils are recognised and offered a number of avenues through which to fulfil their potential.